 In Part 1 I discussed the definition of emotional incest (note: it is not sexual); in Part 2 I discussed its relationship with the stay-at-home daughter dynamic of the Christian Patriarchy movement; and in Part 3 I discussed other ways emotional incest can occur as well.
 I am now going to turn to the problems and pain emotional incest causes.

 Emotional incest causes a multitude of problems, but I’m only going to address the three I see as most significant: first, it creates a relationship triangle between the parents and the child; second, it makes the child responsible for the parent’s well-being; third, getting out of it feel like a really, really nasty breakup.

 A Relationship Triangle

 In the case of father/daughter emotional incest, a sort of relationship triangle forms between the father, the daughter, and the mother in which the mother can become shut out.
 The father can find affirmation and emotional fulfillment in his daughter rather than in his wife, and the father can make his daughter, rather than his wife, his partner in plans, dreams, and hopes for the future.

 In Christian Patriarchy, the husband is in charge and the wife acquiesces.
 In this sort of a situation, it is not uncommon for the husband to have little respect for his wife’s intellect and judgement.
-Furthermore, wives in patriarchal relationships aren’t always completely happy with their situations, even if they believe it’s what God has commanded, and this can lead them to chafe at being under their husbands’ authority and to resist in little ways.
+Furthermore, wives in patriarchal relationships aren’t always completely happy with their situations, even if they believe it’s what God has commanded, and this can also cause strife in the relationship.

 Daughters in Christian Patriarchy, however, were generally raised with these ideas from the beginning.
 Thus the friction that may be present in the parents’ relationship often will not be present in the relationship between the father and the daughter.
 Indeed, the daughter may adore her father as daughters sometimes do.
 In this subculture, a daughter can offer her father the chance to shape and create his ideal woman.
 (Think of the Botkin sisters.)